redstrate/Kawari/USAGE.md

 ## Prerequisites

 * Windows or Linux
-* Copy of the game updated to the supported game version (see README)
+* Copy of the game updated to the supported game version (see [README](README.md))
-* Oodle Network Compression (can be obtained from [here](https://github.com/WorkingRobot/OodleUE))
+* Oodle Network Compression (see below)

+### Getting Oodle

+Get the [latest release from this repository](https://github.com/WorkingRobot/OodleUE/releases/latest).
+You want the "gcc.zip" for Linux, and "msvc.zip" for Windows.

 ## Download Artifact

 Windows and Linux artifacts are built on every commit, under [Github Actions](https://github.com/redstrate/Kawari/actions).
-You will have to download the Oodle Network `.dll` (Windows) or `.so` (Linux) yourself however.
+Place the `oodle-network-shared.dll` (Windows) or `oodle-network-shared.so` (Linux) in the same directory as the executables.

 ## Building

 Build Kawari with `cargo build`.

 For the World server to function, Kawari needs to be built with `--features oodle`.
-Place the `.so` (Linux) or `.lib` (Windows) into the `oodle` directory when building.
-The library must be named "oodle-network-shared".
+Place the `oodle-network-shared.dll` (Windows) or `oodle-network-shared.so` (Linux) into the `oodle` directory when building.

 ## Setup